 |Place in-app messages as the first thing your customers see when they enter your app or site.
 Add in some Braze personalization features, such as Connected Content, to compel users to take action and therefore make your outreach more effective.

 Other use cases to consider include the following:

 - New app features

 - App management

 Standard message types

-The following tabs show what it looks like for your users to open one of our out-of-the-box in-app message types—slideup, modal, and full-screen in-app messages.
+The following tabs show what it looks like for your users to open one of our standard in-app message types—slide-up, modal, and fullscreen in-app messages.